One moment.

 | GDPR · CCPA | Operationally aligned | Controller / processor DPA templates with no external subprocessors.
 DSARs land in customer HRIS, not ours. |

 | HIPAA | Operationally aligned · customer-certifiable | Technical controls match Security Rule.
-Customer's own HIPAA program covers the deployment; we do not hold or claim HIPAA certification. |
+Customer's own program covers the deployment; we do not hold or claim certification. |

 | NYDFS Part 500 · NAIC MDL-671 | Operationally aligned · insurance | Controls map to NYDFS / NAIC; carrier's own program covers use.
 Live in insurance deployments today. |